This easy and delicious egg dish puts a coddled egg on top of creamy mashed potatoes and served with buttery toasted bread sticks for dipping.

 coddled eggs in small jars with mashed potatoes

-How to enjoy your Coddled Eggs and Mashed Potatoes
+How to enjoy your coddled eggs and mashed potatoes

 You’ve got two ways to go here.
 First, simply stab it with a bread stick, to break the yolk, give it a gentle stir and them remove the bread and eat, re-dipping as needed.
 Alternately, you can stir the cup up, mixing the egg with the potatoes and eat with a spoon, with the bread as a side.

-Enter your email & I'll send it to your inbox.
-Plus, get great new recipes from me every week!
+Enter your email and I’ll send it to your inbox.
+Plus, you’ll get great new recipes from me every week!

 Save Article